Particular/Workshop.NServiceBus/exercises/06/README.md

 ### Step  3

-Add an assembly reference to `NServiceBus.Extensions.Hosting` version `2.0.0` or later, but not `3.0.0`.
+Add an assembly reference to `NServiceBus.Extensions.Hosting` version `3.0.0` or later.
 This references `Microsoft.Extensions.Hosting` and many other NuGet packages needed for the Generic Host in .NET.

 ### Step 4